 It’s Less Wordy

 You also tend to have a word limit to your college application.
 With how wordy you can get with a passive voice, you could easily reach that limit without being able to fit in your entire story or point of the essay.
-However, you don’t want to go the other route and use passive voice in order to hit the minimum word count (for the reasons listed above).
+However, you don’t want to go the other route and use the passive voice in order to hit the minimum word count (for the reasons listed above).

 Why Passive Voice Won’t Really Work